mehulagg/gitlab_test/doc/subscriptions/index.md

 - Roll over month to month.

 Each month, any minutes that you used will be deducted from your balance of additional minutes.
-Put another way, the number of minutes used and available will reflect your *current* month's usage and availability.
+Therefore, the number of minutes used and available will reflect your *current* month's usage and availability.
+Purchased remaining minutes not used in the current month will be rolled out over to the next month.

 For example:
 - February 15: A group buys 4000 minutes.
 The count reads 0/4000 minutes.